 The ICANN Board should also consider the resource requirements for collecting new metrics, both in terms of internal staff and expense for external third-party assistance with surveys and other data collection efforts.

+Lastly, it is essential when reviewing this advice that the definitions of each term be considered when reviewing the metrics.
+Both are complements to each other and context can be lost if they are considered alone.

-Scope of this advice
+Scope of this Advice

 The Working Group charter adopted a limited scope for this advice, citing the Board resolution seeking advice on definitions and metrics for the gTLD expansion review that is required in the Affirmation of Commitments.

 The Working Group acknowledges that the limited scope it has undertaken provides only a partial evaluation of all choices from the Internet end-user point of view.
-Considering this perspective, a full examination of choice should not only measure the diversity within registries and registrars, but also examine options that allow users to avoid direct use of the DNS altogether.
+Considering this perspective, a full examination of choice should not only measure the diversity within registries and registrars, but also examine options whereby users access internet resources without knowing the TLD, or without direct use of the DNS altogether.

 Alternate methods of accessing Internet content and services (mobile apps, search engines, social portals, QR codes, etc.) are growing in popularity and themselves present innovative and competitive threats to ICANN-regulated TLDs.
-As such, they should be considered in any complete evaluation of consumer choice and trust related to ICANN in general and new gTLDs specifically.
+As such, they should be considered in any complete evaluation of consumer trust, consumer choice, and competition related to ICANN in general and new gTLDs specifically.

+The Governmental Advisory Committee (GAC) has previously stated its view that the benefits of any gTLD expansion should exceed its costs.
+In comments on draft Advice, the US Government reiterated this position, suggesting that the WG develop metrics sufficient to measure the actual benefits and costs of the expansion program.
+The WG notes that neither the board resolution nor the Affirmation of Commitments requires a comprehensive assessment and comparison of benefits versus costs of the expansion.
+Nonetheless, the WG developed many metrics designed to generate useful data on benefits and costs of the gTLD expansion program.

-Community representation on the Working Group
+Community Representation on the Working Group

 The Working Group on Consumer Trust, Choice, and Competition was formed to respond to an ICANN Board resolution regarding a review of the new gTLD program, as required under the Affirmation of Commitments.
 Names of Working Group participants and ICANN staff are listed in Appendix A. The list includes representatives of the ALAC, CBUC, IPC, NCSG, RySG, RrSG, NCA groups, as well as individual participants.

-Process for developing this Draft Advice
+Process for developing this Advice

 The Working Group began regular meetings after the Singapore meeting in June 2011.
 Working Group members drafted a charter for consideration by any and all community groups form whom the board solicited advice.
 The Charter was approved by the GNSO on 7 September 2011 and is available here.

-In addition to its bi-weekly conference calls, the working group held public discussion sessions at the Singapore and Dakar meetings, including presentations of preliminary results.
-In Dakar, the Working Group also briefed GNSO Council during its weekend session.
+In addition to its bi-weekly conference calls, the working group held public discussion sessions at several ICANN meetings, including regular briefings for GNSO Council.
+At the Prague meeting, the WG gave a briefing to the GAC at its open session.

-This initial draft of advice was approved by the Working Group on 22 February 2012 and forwarded to ICANN staff to post for public comment.
-The Working Group will assess comments received and expects to offer final draft advice to the GNSO and ALAC soon after closing of the public comment period.
-Draft advice will also be shared with the GAC and ccNSO for their consideration, as they may also be developing advice pursuant to the Board’s Dec-2010 resolution.
+The initial draft of advice was approved by the Working Group on 22 February 2012 and forwarded to ICANN staff to post for public comment.
+The Working Group assessed and deliberated on the comments received to construct this final version of Advice for delivery to the ICANN Board.
+This advice will also be shared with the ALAC, GAC and ccNSO for their consideration, as they may also be developing advice pursuant to the Board’s Dec-2010 resolution.

 Advice on Definitions